Author: StarLight Massacre

 "A body lay there."
 Kingsley Shacklebolt said in his slow, gruff voice.

 Dedalus Diggle was at the top of the stairs, his head almost completely severed and most of his throat and neck missing.
-Fred and George Weasley were at the bottom of the third set of stairs, they had obviously either Apparated to the bottom of the stairs or rushed down them before they were killed, one after the other as Fred was still holding his brother's shoulders, as if he had tried to get him out of harm's way before he had died also.
+Fred and George Weasley were at the bottom of the third set of stairs, they had obviously either Apparated to the bottom of the stairs or rushed down them before they were killed, one after the other as Fred was still holding his brother's shoulders, as if he had tried to get him out of harm's way before he too had died.

 Harry and Ron's room was the bloodiest, Harry's bed was tousled, the sheets completely torn and blood coated.
-Ron's bed was tipped completely on its side, the young fifteen year old was in pieces, bits of him torn and spread through the room.
+Ron's bed was tipped completely on its side, the young fifteen year old was in pieces, bits of him torn and spread throughout the room.

 "I'm going to hunt that bastard down and kill him myself!"
 He swore viciously.
 "I will get Harry back from him!"